 Theorem 1.2.
 Let B be a complete curve.
-If $\mathcal{C} \to B$ is a flat family of Gorenstein curves with generic fiber a canonically embedded curve whose 2^{nd} Hilbert point is semistable, then the degree λ of the Hodge bundle and the degree δ of the discriminant divisor satisfy the inequality
+Consider a flat and proper family $C \to B$ of Gorenstein curves with a relatively ample dualizing sheaf.
+Suppose that the generic fiber is a canonically embedded curve with semistable 2nd Hilbert point.
+Then the degree λ of the Hodge bundle and the degree δ of the discriminant divisor satisfy the inequality

-$$\frac{\delta}{\lambda} \le 7 + \frac{6}{g}.$$
+$$\frac{\delta}{\lambda} \le 7 + \frac{6}{g}.$$ (1.1)

-This theorem is an extension of a celebrated result of Cornalba and Harris [7], also independently obtained by Xiao [22], saying that the slope of any generically smooth family of Deligne-Mumford stable curves of genus g is at most 8 + 4/g.
+This theorem is an extension of a celebrated result of Cornalba and Harris [8], also independently obtained by Xiao [24], saying that the slope of any generically smooth family of Deligne-Mumford stable curves of genus g is at most 8 + 4/g.
+In the case of trigonal fibrations, a result analogous to that of Theorem 1.2 was obtained by Barja and Stoppino [6].

-We prove Theorem 1.2 in Section 5, where we explicate the genericity assumption and give a precise definition of λ and δ .
-We note in particular that the condition that the generic fiber is GIT semistable implies that it is not hyperelliptic or trigonal with positive Maroni invariant.
-It has long been expected that lower bounds on the slope of a family of curves should depend on the Clifford index and other geometric properties of the generic fiber; see e.g. [15, 19, 5].
+We prove Theorem 1.2 in Section 5, where we explain the assumptions and give precise definitions of λ and δ .
+We note, in particular, that the condition that the generic fiber is canonically embedded and has GIT semistable 2nd Hilbert point implies that it is neither hyperelliptic nor trigonal with positive Maroni invariant.
+It has long been expected that lower bounds on the slope of a family of curves should depend on the Clifford index and other geometric properties of the generic fiber; see, for example [5, 17, 21].